Countrywide CEO To Pay $67.5M In SEC Settlement

 TAMARA KEITH: Countrywide was once the nation's largest mortgage lender and became notorious for its risky subprime loans.
 Mozilo and two codefendants were accused of hiding problems with the firm's loan portfolio from investors.
 John Coffee is a professor at Columbia Law School where he specializes in securities law.
 He says the SEC has been an aggressive enforcer in this case.

-Professor JOHN COFFEE (Columbia Law School): They've negotiated a settlement which for an individual defendant is near a record penalty at $67.5 million.
+JOHN COFFEE: They've negotiated a settlement which for an individual defendant is near a record penalty at $67.5 million.

 KEITH: As part the settlement, Mozilo agrees that he will never again serve as an officer or director of a public company.
 In addition to the civil case, Mozilo faces a criminal investigation.
 It's unclear whether that case will ever result in charges, but Coffee says that had to help motivate Mozilo's attorneys to settle.